-You'll also have the opportunity to choose up to four colleges, universities, or scholarship programs to receive your scores for free on your answer sheet.
+You'll also have the opportunity when you take the SAT to choose up to four colleges, universities, or scholarship programs to receive your scores for free on your answer sheet.
 (Sending scores to additional colleges, universities, or scholarship programs can be requested for a fee online.)

-The report you receive and the reports received by colleges and your high school contain total and section scores that have been converted to the College Board's 400-1600-point scale for all SAT Program tests.
+The report you receive and the reports received by colleges and your high school contain total and section scores that have been converted to College Board's 400-1600-point scale for all SAT Program tests.
 (See How the SAT Is Scored for more information.)